 Parameter Description Instance Type

 You can select multiple instance types.
 For more information, see Instance families.Note To use advanced features such as logging, monitoring, and reverse tunneling, you must deploy the related components in the cloud.
-Therefore, you must create at least one ECS instance as a worker node.
+Therefore, you must create at least one Elastic Compute Service (ECS) instance as a worker node.